What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Acute laryngitis and tracheitis

-Acute upper respiratory tract infections (J00-J06)
+Acute respiratory infections upper respiratory tract (J00-J06)

 Chronic bronchitis, unspecified

-Chronic lower respiratory tract diseases (J40-J47)
+Chronic diseases of the lower respiratory tract (J40-J47)

 Other chronic obstructive pulmonary disease